davidtom/goal_highlights/notes.md

 ##TODO##
+- FIX ISSUE WITH football__data API AND config.ru
-- incorporate players into database; use apis to match
+- incorporate players into database; use apis to match DONT DO THIS - will take forever!
+Figure out another way to create them way to get players (scrape espn maybe??), or drop them entirely
 - create data flow to be alerted when unmatched players and teams are added
-- seed some teams myself from api
 - create pages to add/edit players and teams
 - create log files to run apicontroller.scan (first need to figure out how to scan a listing, not a stream)
+- Enter team 1223 (football-data api) manually.
+Got following error:
+    Data: {"error"=>"Parameter 'id' is expected to be an integer in a specified range."}
+-

 ###Think about controllers and structure: